oracle/nosql-examples/demo-events/live-developer-lab/serverless-with-nosql-database-and-functions/deploy-api-gateway/deploy-api-gateway.md

     </copy>
     ```

-## Task 3: Read Data Using a Node.js Application via the API Gatewau
+## Task 3: Read Data Using a Node.js Application via the API Gateway

 When the configuration is finished, you can test the endpoints to retrieve Data
 using your favorite API Browser, your standard WEB Browser or simulate traffic